Vipxpert/WayText/README.md

 (￣ω￣)p

-P/S: README.md on the website is always more up-to-date than the releases P/S 2: I'm sometimes too lazy to commit source code up-to-date.
-If you need it contact me P/S 3: This might be the last version.
+P/S: README.md on the website is always more up-to-date than the releases P/S 2: If it gets buggy entering texts, it might be because you're writing in other language.
+Change it to English P/S 3: This might be the last version.
 There are still features to add but it takes too much effort
 - An installer
 - Settings editing page